cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

 ## Part 3 - Deploy a PostgreSQL cluster

-As with any other deployment in Kubernetes, in order to deploy a PostgreSQL cluster you need to apply a configuration file that defines your desired `Cluster`.
+As with any other deployment in Kubernetes, to deploy a PostgreSQL cluster you need to apply a configuration file that defines your desired `Cluster`.

 The [`cluster-example.yaml`](samples/cluster-example.yaml) sample file